(Dis)Proving Spectre Security with Speculation-Passing Style: Related Work

 \paragraph*{Speculation Window} Several existing models of speculative execution consider a \emph{speculation window}, during which the processor can continue computing after making a prediction and before verifying the correction of the prediction~\cite{spectector,pitchfork}.
 The notion of speculation window reflects what happens in practice, since the size of the reorder buffer of the CPU limits the number of instructions that can be executed speculatively.
 However, it also dictates fixing how execution backtracks once misspeculation is detected.
 A common approach is to consider an \emph{always-mispredict semantics}~\cite{spectector}.
 This semantics assumes that every branch is mispredicted, and then rolled back.
 This semantics is intended to maximize artificially the leakage of an execution, rather than to provide a faithful model of execution.
 An advantage of this semantics is that it captures all potential leakage in a single execution, and dispenses from using directives.
 Our notion of security is stronger than those with a speculation window: ours implies security for all possible values of the speculation window, or even an adversarially controlled speculation window~\cite{highassuranceSpectre}.
 Moreover, allowing the security of an implementation to depend on the size of the speculation window seems hazardous.
 Hence, we believe that our notion of security is a better target for verification.

 \paragraph*{Out-of-Order Execution} Modern processors execute programs out-of-order.
 Although there is a large body of work on out-of-order execution in weak memory models, only a handful of works consider out-of-order execution in a security context.
 One example is~\cite{DBLP:conf/uss/DanielBNBRP23}.
-It would be interesting to consider how to extend SPS to accommodate OoO execution.
+It would be interesting to consider how to extend SPS to accommodate OOO execution.

 \paragraph*{Other Forms of Speculation} Most models of speculative execution aim at capturing Spectre-v1 and Spectre-v4 attacks.
 Other variants include Spectre-v2~\cite{spectre}, which exploit misprediction of indirect branches, and Spectre-RSB~\cite{DBLP:conf/ccs/MaisuradzeR18,DBLP:conf/woot/KoruyehKSA18}, which exploits mispredictions of return addresses.
 There are only few attempts to model and reason about these attacks formally.
-Indeed, protecting against these attacks programatically is hard; in fact, current approaches against Spectre-v2 rely on mitigation insertion rather than verification.
-These mitigations for Spectre-v2 are based on restructuring the code to ensure that predictions fall inside a know set of safe targets~\cite{DBLP:conf/uss/NarayanDMCJGVSS21,DBLP:conf/ccs/ShenZOC18}.
-Similarly, Spectre-RSB Mitigations for Spectre-RSB are also based on compiler transformations~\cite{DBLP:conf/sp/MosierNMT24,DBLP:conf/asiaccs/Hetterich00R24,DBLP:conf/asplos/OlmosBCGL0SY025}.
+Indeed, protecting against these attacks programmatically is hard; in fact, current approaches against Spectre-v2 rely on mitigation insertion rather than verification.
+These mitigations for Spectre-v2 are based on restructuring the code to ensure that predictions fall inside a known set of safe targets~\cite{DBLP:conf/uss/NarayanDMCJGVSS21,DBLP:conf/ccs/ShenZOC18}.
+Similarly, mitigations for Spectre-RSB are also based on compiler transformations~\cite{DBLP:conf/sp/MosierNMT24,DBLP:conf/asiaccs/Hetterich00R24,DBLP:conf/asplos/OlmosBCGL0SY025}.